kostrykin/CarnaPy/README.md

 ---
 ## 1. Limitations

-* Only 12bit volume data is supported at the moment.
-Extension to 16bit or beyond should be straight-forward.
+* Only 8bit and 16bit volume data are supported at the moment.
 * DRR renderings are not exposed to Python yet.
 * Build process is currently limited to Linux-based systems.